Finite field operations and erasure correction codes.

 Finally, if you just want erasure correction, see the docs for the rs_code and file_ecc modules via something like

 >>> import rs_code, file_ecc >>> help(file_ecc) >>> help(rs_code)

 This code was written many years ago and hosted on an old MIT web site under the name py_ecc before being moved to github.
 It is in need of some love.
 In particular, it could use:

 - Reworking to fix pep8/pylint warnings and generally better python style.

 - More examples.

-- System to verify doctests in both python2 and python3.
+- Travis setup to verify doctests in both python2 and python3.

-- These have been manually verified but it would be nice to have a setup which can run tests on multiple versions of python.
+- These have been manually verified but it would be nice to have a setup which can run tests on multiple versions of python in an automated way.